hmcezar/clusttraj/docs/source/examples.rst

 	Cophenetic correlation coefficient: 0.845

-In this case, we obtained the same clustering evolution but with small differences in the coefficients that consistently better, with a slight increase of silhouette and Calinski-Harabasz scores and a decrease in the Davies-Bouldin score.
+In this case, we obtained the same clustering evolution but with small differences in the coefficients that consistently better, `i.e.`, with a slight increase of silhouette and Calinski-Harabasz scores and a decrease in the Davies-Bouldin score.